techidaily/site-ios-location-track/source/_posts/in-2024-3-solutions-to-find-your-apple-iphone-14-plus-current-location-of-a-mobile-number-drfone-by-drfone-virtual-ios.md

 ![friends location](https://images.wondershare.com/drfone/2023/virtuallocation/friends-location.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Wy0uYNNdMDM?si=5ir7EHlr0CkpcYOT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This method holds good only if the Facebook app has access to the location details of your friends.
 In case if any members have denied the location sharing option on this Facebook account then it is impossible to track the location using this method.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/SDUPd69Qfls?si=uIGZG-riskwmVZYg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Conclusion